aornota/redneck/README.md

 - 2![S](https://raw.githubusercontent.com/aornota/redneck/main/src/resources/S.png) promises 6+ spades.
 - 2![NT](https://raw.githubusercontent.com/aornota/redneck/main/src/resources/NT.png) shows a 5332 hand.

-If opener is strong enough to insist on game, they rebid as above but a level higher.
+If opener has a near maximum hand, they can rebid as above but a level higher, which is encouraging but not forcing.

 ##### Some examples